Where Is Asbestos Commonly Found?

 Over time, worn and damaged asbestos-containing products can pose a danger to residents in a home.
 Anyone in the home may inhale or ingest disturbed, airborne asbestos fibers.

-The inhalation of asbestos fibers can cause health problems, and continued exposure increases the number of fibers that become lodged in the lungs and thin lining covering the abdomen, chest, and heart.
+Inhaling asbestos fibers can cause health problems, and continued exposure increases the number of fibers lodged in the lungs and thin lining covering the abdomen, chest, and heart.

 Prolonged exposure can lead to inflammation that may develop asbestosis, lung cancer, or mesothelioma.
 The combination of smoking tobacco and asbestos exposure magnifies the harm.